 - There is also a guide called Applying Online which will be given to you if you are at school or college.

 The Careers Wales website has all the help and advice you‘ll need to make the best application possible including deadlines you have to meet and tips on writing your personal statement.
+Also check out Studential for their personal statement guide.

 Interviews For Higher Education